Ghent is a lively city with so many things to do. If you want to truely discover the city, you'll need a few days to really see it all.

 Whether you're here for a day, a weekend, or a week: I'll help you with this list of my personal recommendations!

-Gravensteen: the #1 tourist attraction in my city is this 12th century castle.
-You can walk around on the castle walls, visit the dungeons.
-Make sure to take the audio guide, written by Belgian comedian Wouter Deprez.
-It is necessary to make a reservation during weekends in summer!
+Gravensteen: The highlight of the city.
+Walk around on the castle walls, visit the dungeons, climb the tower.
+Make sure to take the audio guide, written by a local comedian.
+Reservations are necessary during weekends in summer!

-Belfort (Belfry): This UNESCO world heritage site is my favorite monument in the city.
-A 14th century tower, symbol for the wealth and power of medieval Ghent.
+Belfort (or Belfry): This UNESCO world heritage site is my favorite monument in the city.
+A 14th century tower, symbol for the wealth and civil power of medieval Ghent.

-Saint-Bavo’s Cathedral: In our cathedral hangs one of Europe's great masterpieces: The Adoration of the Mystic Lamb (Lam Gods) by the Van Eyck brothers.
-Don't skip the augmented reality tour through the 12th century crypts of the cathedral.
+Saint Bavo's Cathedral: In this impressive cathedral hangs one of Europe's great masterpieces: The Adoration of the Mystic Lamb (Lam Gods) by the Van Eyck brothers.
+Make sure to read up on the painting before going (teaser: it's the most stolen painting in history!).

 STAM: the museum of local history is my favorite in the city.
 Make sure to check out the displays in each room, which tells the story of Ghent with beautiful visualizations.